How to Follow Through on Goals (4-Phase Framework)

 Commitment pairing Combined with a written contract Intention alone

 The third row matters most for follow-through.
-Planning for the obstacle – not just the action – turns implementation intentions into a self-correction mechanism.
-You aren’t just planning success.
-You’re planning your response to failure.
+Planning for the obstacle, not just the action, turns implementation intentions into a self-correction mechanism.
+You are not just planning success.
+You are planning your response to failure.

-So here’s the practical takeaway: write two if-then plans for every goal.
+So here is the practical takeaway: write two if-then plans for every goal.
 One for the action.
 One for the moment you want to skip it.
 That second plan is where goal persistence strategies actually live.

 Phase Core Activity Research Basis When to Apply